 Kotlin is one of the most promising JVM languages and has seen immense growth over the last few years.
 The language is now being used in thousands of systems, including both backend and frontend.
 Kotlin is a multiplatform JVM language that was announced as the official programming language for Android by Google some years ago.

-This course is designed for developers that want to grasp the language, so they can face any Kotlin projects professionally.
+This course is designed for developers who want to grasp the language, so they can work with any Kotlin projects professionally.

 - Concise: Drastically reduce the amount of boilerplate code.